Reserving for the Inevitable

 Have you ever noticed how, with buildings, everything seems to fall apart at the same time?
 My wife and I had our current home built 19 years ago.
 It’s a wonderful house, and we feel blessed to own it; however, all of a sudden there is much that needs to be done.
 We have recently replaced all of the carpet and the furnace.
 The fence is shot.
 Our contractor-grade windows have lost their seals and are full of condensation.
 The linoleum in our master bathroom is coming up.
 The roof is close to the end of its useful life.
 We need to repaint the exterior, and all of the decorative stone beds are beyond a simple weeding and actually need to be pulled out and replaced.
 I could go on and on.
 Looking back, none of these maintenance issues are a surprise.
 With very little effort, we could have somewhat accurately predicted the life expectancy of each of these things, and we should have.
 Had we been disciplined, we would have counted the cost of what it would take to maintain our home throughout our lifetime, and we would have begun setting aside money each month to handle each expense as it was incurred.
 Instead, we will have to borrow against the equity in our home to pay for some of these things, and others will have to wait.
 It didn’t have to be this way, but we took advantage of having little maintenance to do in the early years of owning this new home and spent our money on other things.
 Now, we are paying the price.

-ADF has a “Maintenance Reserve Calculator” spreadsheet (available through the link below) which you can download to help with budgeting for these future expenses.
+Orchard Alliance has a “Maintenance Reserve Calculator” spreadsheet (available by contacting [email protected]) to help with budgeting for these future expenses.
 With this tool, you can avoid the financial pitfalls of being unprepared for routine maintenance.
-And, while you’re at it, if you do decide to set aside funds for these future expenses, please consider investing these reserves with ADF to earn a competitive return.
+And, while you’re at it, if you do decide to set aside funds for these future expenses, please consider investing these reserves with Orchard Alliance to earn a competitive return.

 *Originally published in 2015, revised and reposted Jan, 2022